Korla Pandit: Hollywood and the creation of Korla Pandit

-By the 1940s, Redd had moved from the Midwest to Los Angeles for more opportunity.
-His older sisters, Ruth and Frances, had already moved there by 1939.
+By the 1940s, Redd had moved from the Midwest to Los Angeles, where his sisters Ruth and Frances had lived since the late 1930s.
 Redd used the name "Juan Rolando" to gain a job playing the organ on the Los Angeles radio station KMPC.
 Passing as a Mexican allowed him to join the Musicians Union (which was not open to African-Americans) and opened up additional opportunities for studio and club work.
+Contemporaries who knew Redd before his move to Los Angeles were aware of his deception; a 1943 Columbia, Missouri newspaper article detailed how "Johnny Redd, Negro band leader and pianist" had been using the Juan Rolando name for two years to obtain bookings in Southern California.
+The article included a photo that showed Redd in an early version of his Korla Pandit costume.

-Redd and his wife, Beryl, created a new entertainment persona for Redd's use.
-They thought Redd could have exotic appeal by passing as an Indian because most Americans did not know much about people from India.
-Beryl designed the makeup and clothing Redd used, and Redd took the name "Korla Pandit".
-He developed an elaborate history and continued to add to it during his career.
-He stated that he had been born in New Delhi, India, to a French opera singer and an Indian Brahmin government official.
+Redd and Beryl later created a new entertainment persona for him.
+They thought he could have exotic appeal by passing as an Indian because most Americans did not know much about people from India.
+Beryl designed the makeup and clothing, and Redd took the name "Korla Pandit".
+He developed an elaborate false history and continued to add to it during his career, claiming he had been born in New Delhi, India, to a French opera singer and an Indian Brahmin government official.
 Supposedly raised in an upper-class Indian household, Redd claimed to have studied music in England as a child, arrived in the United States at age 12, and studied at the University of Chicago.
 Redd used the Korla Pandit persona—in public and in private—for the rest of his life.
+His deception was so successful that when he began using the Indian backstory, California newspapers indicated Korla Pandit was the real name of the musician who had been known as Juan Rolando.

-In 1948, Redd created and played background music as Korla Pandit for the revival of radio's occult adventure series, Chandu the Magician, achieving atmospheric effects on the Novachord and the Hammond CV (ancestor of C3) electronic organ.
-In 1949, he became a regular organist on Hollywood Holiday, a show that was broadcast from a Los Angeles restaurant.
+As Korla Pandit, in 1948 Redd created and played background music for the revival of radio's occult adventure series, Chandu the Magician, achieving an air of mystery on the Novachord and the Hammond CV electronic organ.
+In 1949, he became a regular organist on Hollywood Holiday, a show broadcast from a Los Angeles restaurant.